 The rotors interacted with one another in a way that was supposed to make the system more secure but that actually had the opposite effect.
 When a numerical counter with units, tens and hundreds columns is incremented, only the units column advances most of the time.
-When the units column .moves from 9 to 0, this causes the tens column to advance as well; and when the tens column itself moves from 9 to 0, the hundreds column advances.
+When the units column moves from nine to zero, this causes the tens column to advance as well; and when the tens column itself moves from nine to zero, the hundreds column advances.
 The rotors that were slotted into an Enigma machine were interconnected according to a similar principle.
 A middle or leftmost rotor advanced when the rotor to its right was moved to a specific letter on its alphabet wheel.
 However, for each rotor type it was a different letter that caused the rotor to its left to advance.
-This was designed to make the machine more complicated and harder to crack, but it actually helped analysts to determine which rotors had been placed in which slots in sender machines by observing statistical patterns in encoded texts that betrayed when the middle and leftmost rotors moved.
+This was designed to make the machine more complicated and harder to crack, but it actually helped analysts to determine which rotors had been placed into which slots by observing statistical patterns in encoded texts that betrayed when the middle and leftmost rotors had moved.

 The German military was concerned that Enigma might be used with a small selection of simple, easily memorable setups that the enemy would quickly be able to recover.
-To force codebook authors and operators to vary how the machines were configured, they stipulated that a rotor should never be allowed to remain in the same slot on the machine on two subsequent days, nor should a letter ever be wired to its immediate neighbour on the plugboard.
-These decisions actually handed unintended advantages to the Allies by reducing the number of permutations the bombes had to consider in their process of exclusion on any given day.
+To force codebook authors to vary how the machines were configured, it was stipulated that a rotor should never be allowed to remain in the same slot on the machine on two subsequent days, nor should a letter ever be wired to its immediate neighbour in the alphabet on the plugboard.
+These decisions actually handed unintended advantages to the Allies by reducing the number of permutations the bombes had to consider in their process of elimination on any given day.

-At the same time, the fear that personnel under pressure would cut corners and fail to use the full range of possible setups effectively was absolutely founded.
-From 1942, just like the Russians with their one-time pads, the office responsible for generating codebooks started to reuse settings from previous months, which was a godsend to the analysts at Bletchley Park once they realised what had happened.
+At the same time, the fear was absolutely founded that personnel under pressure would cut corners and fail to use the full range of possible setups effectively.
+Just like the Russians with their one-time pads, the office responsible for generating codebooks would sometimes reuse settings from previous months, which was a godsend to the analysts at Bletchley Park once they realised what was happening.

 More generally, the military personnel responsible for transmitting messages often had little or no understanding of the rationale behind the operating principles that they were supposed to be following to keep the system secure.
 They had precise instructions detailing how to use the Enigma machines, and if they had followed them exactly the Allies would not have been able to listen in quite as often.
 As it was, they started to cut corners because doing so made life easier.
-Because they had no way of knowing that their sloppiness was allowing others to eavesdrop, bad practice became a habit.
+And because they had no way of knowing that their sloppiness was allowing others to eavesdrop, bad practice became ingrained as an unchecked habit.

-The security of the system relied on the initial rotor positions for each message being completely randomly chosen.
-In reality, certain message transmitters – who were sometimes identifiable based on the rhythm of their Morse code – tended to use trivial settings like AAA or BBB or settings based on names or obscenities.
+The security of the system relied on the initial rotor positions for each message being chosen randomly.
+In reality, though, certain message transmitters – who we have seen were sometimes identifiable based on the rhythm of their Morse code – tended to use trivial settings like AAA or BBB or settings based on names or obscenities.
 Knowing the probable initial rotor positions for a message made the task of determining the other machine settings easier.
-As the other settings were valid for all messages sent on a particular day, a small number of messages that had been encoded sloppily could end up allowing the Bletchley Park teams to eavesdrop on a much larger number of messages whose transmitters had observed the rules down to the last detail.
+And as the other settings were valid for all messages sent by a particular group within the armed forces on a particular day, a small number of messages that had been encoded sloppily could end up allowing the Bletchley Park teams to decode a much larger number of messages whose transmitters had observed the rules down to the last detail.

 Before the first message of each day could be transmitted, the wiring component within each rotor had to be set to the value specified in the codebook.
-One of the most useful insights at Bletchley Park was that the easiest way of moving the dot on the wiring component to align with a given letter on the alphabet wheel was to move both the letter and the dot to the front of the machine so that the letter would be visible through the rotor window.
-This meant that the physical act of setting a rotor’s wiring component, depending on how it was performed, could entail moving the rotor itself to a corresponding and predictable position.
+One of the most useful insights at Bletchley Park was that the easiest way of moving the dot on the wiring component to align with a given letter on the alphabet wheel was to move both the letter and the dot to the front of the machine so that the letter would be visible through the rotor window: the physical act of setting a rotor’s wiring component tended to entail moving the rotor itself to a corresponding and predictable position.

-In fact, because the indicators were sent unencrypted, the task of finding out in which positions the wiring components had been placed on a given day was greatly aided by clusters of indicator values that were observed in the messages sent first thing in the morning immediately after the wiring components had been put in their new positions.
+In fact, because the indicators were sent unencrypted, clusters of indicator values that were observed in the messages sent first thing in the morning immediately after the wiring components had been set to their new positions for the day greatly aided the Bletchley Park teams in the task of finding out those wiring component positions.
 If twenty initial messages were sent on a given day and the indicator value for the rightmost rotor was D for two of them, E for three of them and F for two of them, with the remaining values distributed randomly throughout the alphabet, it was likely that the wiring component for that rotor had been set to a position around the letter E.